doc-detective/docker-image/README.md

 ## Features

+- Pre-installed with
-- Pre-installed with Node.js and Doc Detective
+  - Doc Detective
+  - Node.js
-- Includes Python 3 for Python-based testing and automation
+  - Python 3
+  - Java Runtime Environment (JRE)
+  - DITA Open Toolkit (DITA-OT)
 - Includes Google Chrome and Firefox for browser-based tests
-- Includes DITA Open Toolkit (DITA-OT) for DITA content transformation
 - Optimized for CI/CD pipelines and containerized environments
 - Simple volume mounting for working with your local test files

 > **Note:** This image runs Doc Detective in a headless mode and isn't compatible with the `record` step.
-If you need to record test runs, use the [Doc Detective CLI](https://github.com/doc-detective/doc-detective) directly in your local environment.
+If you need to record test runs, use the [Doc Detective CLI](https://github.com/doc-detective/doc-detective) directly in your local or CI/CD environment.

 ## Usage